AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-slack/access-favorites-and-recent-items-from-slack.md

 Before you can access your favorites and recent items from [!DNL Slack], you must

-* Configure [!DNL Workfront] for Slack\
+* Configure [!DNL Workfront for Slack]\
-   For instructions on configuring Workfront for Slack, see [Configure Adobe Workfront for Slack](../../workfront-integrations-and-apps/using-workfront-with-slack/configure-workfront-for-slack.md).
+   For instructions on configuring [!DNL Workfront for Slack], see [Configure [!DNL Adobe Workfront for Slack]](../../workfront-integrations-and-apps/using-workfront-with-slack/configure-workfront-for-slack.md).

-## Access your Favorites list from [!DNL Slack]
+## Access your [!UICONTROL Favorites] list from [!DNL Slack]

-1. Log in to your Slack instance and log in to [!DNL Workfront] from Slack.\
+1. Log in to your [!DNL Slack] instance and log in to [!DNL Workfront] from [!DNL Slack].\
-   For more information about logging in to Workfront from Slack, see the "Logging In to Workfront from Slack" section in [Access Adobe Workfront from Slack](../../workfront-integrations-and-apps/using-workfront-with-slack/access-workfront-from-slack.md).
+   For more information about logging in to [!DNL Workfront] from [!DNL Slack], see the "Logging In to [!DNL Workfront] from [!DNL Slack]" section in [Access [!DNL Adobe Workfront] from [!DNL Slack]](../../workfront-integrations-and-apps/using-workfront-with-slack/access-workfront-from-slack.md).

 1. From any channel, start typing the following command in the [!UICONTROL message] field: `/workfront favorites`